Zettlr/zettlr-docs/docs/en/core/style-and-grammar.md

 On this page, we're going to introduce you to three of these, what capabilities they have and how to utilize them.

+!!! note

-> The readability mode works different from the first three tools and is more complex, [so we document its usage on a separate page](readability.md).
+    The readability mode works different from the first three tools and is more complex, [so we document its usage on a separate page](readability.md).

 ## How Linting Works